nejumi/hungry-geese-demo/README.md

 ```bash
 wandb launch-sweep optuna_config_hungry_geese.yaml -q "your-queue-name" -p your-project-name -e your-entity-name
 ```
+Please change the yaml file, including the name of the job, according to your requirements.

 ## Results
 The training script uses the [Weights & Biases](https://wandb.ai/site) (wandb) platform to track the model's performance.
 After each epoch, the script logs the loss, accuracy, and win rate of the model.
 It also logs a GIF of a self-match episode for the agent.
 You can visualize these results on the wandb platform.